 I commonly see pregnant and post natal women with hunched shoulders.
 This is due to the additional anterior weight of the baby and also heavier breasts and the long periods holding and nursing a baby.
 This forward slouched posture contributes to strain on the muscles behind and in-between the shoulder blades and causes the head to protrude; which also leads to tension headaches from restricted blood flow to the brain.
-Curved or hunched shoulders also contributes to abdominal separation or the dreaded post baby “mummy tummy”.
+Curved or hunched shoulders also contributes to abdominal separation or the dreaded post baby “mummy tummy” or postpartum “pooch”.

 As you can see, even one small change in the body can have a huge effect on posture, so by addressing this early on, and working on creating the perfect balance throughout your pregnancy, pain and discomfort can be avoided.

 It will also greatly help you to recover more effectively after your baby arrives so it is worth commencing a pregnancy exercise program now.